kb0127/ICS3U-1.3-Hello-World/README.md

 ![diagram04](images/diagram04.png)

 Adding two strings together is called **concatenation** and can only be done with strings.
 You can use type conversion (e.g. `str(3.14)`)to make sure that all elements are strings before concatenating.

+## Comments
+Comments are statements in the code that are ignored by the interpreter.
+There are two types of comments:

+### Single-Line Comments
+These comments use the `#` character at the start of, or anywhere in the line.
+Everything after the `#` is ignored.

 # Practice Problems